skyethepinkcat/wishlist/index.md

 - [2DS XL Used is Fine (&le; $200)](https://www.amazon.com/dp/B075BD7RYX/ref=twister_B075MJLB5B?_encoding=UTF8&psc=1)
 - [The Legend of Zelda: Echoes of Wisdom ($60)](https://www.nintendo.com/us/store/products/the-legend-of-zelda-echoes-of-wisdom-119253/)
-- If you really want to buy me something else you can likely find something in any price range on my [steam wishlist](https://store.steampowered.com/wishlist/profiles/76561198130985823/#sort=order)
+- If you really want to buy me something else you can likely find something for any price range on my [steam wishlist](https://store.steampowered.com/wishlist/profiles/76561198130985823/#sort=order)

 ## Books and Media